heapwolf/test-env/README.md

 # SYNOPSIS
-Bash has no ternary operator and if-statements do not read clearly inside a `package.json`.
+Bash programming does not read clearly inside a `package.json` script field.
 This program helps test environment variables and create conditional output.

 # EXAMPLE
 `package.json` scripts likely want some context about their environment.
 In